Skip to main content

 Auto QA and Manual AuditsSupports automated scoring and supervisor-led manual evaluations.

-Minimum Duration ThresholdExclude short or incomplete contacts before evaluation.
+Duration ThresholdExclude short or incomplete interactions from scoring.

 Access Evaluation Forms